Skip to main content

 Moreover, you know that your business just signed a few large contracts with new clients.
 Demand for project management skills will increase in the coming months, so now is the perfect time to invest in this employee.

 Remember that professional development is an ongoing process.
 The work isn’t over once your direct reports have set their goals – in fact, it’s just beginning.
-Be sure to meet frequently with your employees.
+Meet frequently with your employees as they pursue their goals.
 During weekly or bi-weekly 1-on-1s, share feedback and goal progress, identify blockers, and work together to build development into your employee’s day-to-day.

 Make employee development personalized, simple, and effective